orbitalsqwib/tp/docs/DeveloperGuide.md

 *	2a.
 Missing patient reference.

     * 2a1.
 System shows error: “Either ID or (Name and Phone) is required.”

-    * 2a2.
       Use case ends.

 *	2b.
 No matching patient found.

     * 2b1.
 System shows error: “No patient found with the given details.”

-    * 2b2.
       Use case ends.

 *	2c.
 Phone number invalid (not 8 digits).

     * 2c1.
 System shows an error: “Phone number must be 8 digits.”

-    * 2c2.
       Use case ends.

 *	3a.
 Note text is empty.

     * 3a1.
 System shows an error: “Note cannot be empty.”

-    * 3a2.
       Use case ends.

 *	*a.
 At any time, User cancels the action.

-    * *a1.
-System confirms cancellation.

-    * *a2.
-User confirms.

-    * Use case ends.
+    Use case ends.

 #### Use case: (UC06): Remove Quick Note